Advertisement

 Study area All fields across Yale’s schools and departments

-Aid value Need-based — covers full cost of attendance for students with demonstrated need
+Aid value Need-based, covers full cost of attendance for students with demonstrated need

 Host institution Yale University, New Haven, Connecticut, USA

-Offered by Yale University — Yale College and individual graduate and professional schools
+Offered by Yale University, Yale College and individual graduate and professional schools

-Important — Aid Is Part of the Admissions Process
+Important: Aid Is Part of the Admissions Process

 Yale does not offer financial aid as a separate scholarship with its own application.
 Aid is considered as part of the standard admissions and enrolment process.
-At the undergraduate level, Yale is need-blind for all applicants — including international students — meaning your financial situation has no bearing on whether you are admitted.
+At the undergraduate level, Yale is need-blind for all applicants including international students meaning that your financial situation has no bearing on whether you are admitted.
 Once admitted, you apply for financial aid through Yale’s financial aid office, and the university guarantees to meet 100% of your demonstrated need through grants, not loans.
 Your path to fully funded study at Yale begins with a strong admissions application.

 About Yale University and Its Financial Aid Program